Advertisement

 Who should try it

-Someone looking to go into health coaching (or a related field) armed with a holistic health perspective.
+Someone looking to go into national board-certified health coaching (or a related field) armed with a holistic health perspective.
 Someone looking to learn the skills and practical knowledge needed to pass the NBHWC board exam in 20 weeks, through a mix of synchronous and asynchronous virtual training.

 Who should skip it